 This page gives an overview of the steps involved during your radiotherapy treatment.
-A substantial amount of work is carried out in preparation and planning to ensure that the treatment delivered is personalised to you, which ensures the most effective possible treatment is delivered.
+A substantial amount of work is carried out in preparation and planning to ensure that the treatment delivered is personalised to each individual patient to ensure the most effective possible treatment is delivered.